On this page:

 Positive Partnerships program

 The Positive Partnerships program provides a range of resources, including workshops, webinars and online modules, to assist with remote and online learning for school-age children on the autism spectrum.

 The National Copyright Unit and Australian Publishers Association and the Australian Society of Authors have also come to an agreement to overcome copyright issues and allow teachers to provide story time to their students in an online/remote learning setting during this time.
 More information is available on the Smartcopying website.

-For information about other Australian Government support for teachers, visit the Department of Education website.
+Find information about other Australian Government support for teachers.

 Other Australian Government department and cultural institutions have made resources and information available for teachers and students.
 For more information, visit their websites listed below: